Elfin-Jedi/Fallen-Enchantress-LH-Mod-Merger/README.md

 # Fallen-Enchantress-LH-Mod-Merger
 Merger of 20 mods.

-Including Xtradeconstruct - Legacy of Magic & Demons and Wizards.
+Xtradeconstruct - Legacy of Magic w/ Black Market Bazaar, Champion Bonanza, & Children of Storm Demons and Wizards
+Heroic Pursuits
+Add Faction Traits Mod
+More Weaknesses
+Sovereign Differentation Mod
+Professions Plus
+Ninja Path
+Snaking
+River Bridge
+Swamp Tiles
+Ferver
+Quendar Kingdom
+Vaynar
+Unlikely Heroes
+Stromworld Summoner Units
+Ranger Profession

+Also contains Mentor Mod though that one doesn't work yet.
+And I included some of my custom sovereigns as champions in a folder named Optional.

-There are also some additions of my own, I am not creative with writing lore so they have names like Nature Magic Wonder.
+There are also some additions of my own, mostly expansions of Xtradeconstruct's stuff to work with the new shards from Demons and Wizards.
+These include new shard conversion spells, new shard wonders, new Shard Adepts faction strengths, new shards getting shrines that work with Binders, Mediums, Gravetouched & Reanimation Rituals faction strengths, sovereign talents and idols that indvidually give battle, beast, nature, and shadow power.
+I am not creative with writing lore so they have names like Nature Magic Wonder.
 I also reused graphics.
 If anyone wants to contribute, let me know.
 My Discord is tiara6704.

 Installation Instructions: